dimotsai/kekeke-cq-bot/README.md

   }
 }
 ```
 Note: You can find anonymousId in the local storage of kekeke.cc with the name `hiroba.anonymousId`.
+To inspect the local storage, you can use browsers' `developer tools`!

 To run a chat bot, you simply run:
 ```